cathiele/rpngo/USER_GUIDE.md

     {sq $pi * 2 /} carea=
     5 @carea -> 39.26990817

+## Labels

+Labels can be added to non string values.
+A label shows up in the stack window can can be used to help you remember what the number represents.
+This can be useful when attempting to do complex calculations purely using the stack.

+For example, say you want to make a formulat that converts velocity, time, and acceleration into distance.
+The formula is `(v * t) + (0.5 * a * t * t)`.
+You could use variables or the pure stack.
+If you use the pure stack, labels can help keep track of what is what:

+     1 `v
+     2 `a
+     3 `t

+Now the stack will look like this:

+     2: 1 `v
+     1: 2 `a
+     0: 3 `t

+You can see that `$1` is `a` and see how `a` moves around as you work the equation, ended up with:

+    {$0 sq 2> * 2 / 2< * +} dist=
+    1 2 3 @dist  ->  12

+Coming up with that without labels to guide an example would be a more difficult task.

 ## Conditonals

 `if` and `ifelse` can be used to conditionally execute a bit of code